unknownlocked/segment_adaption_dataset/README.md

 The images of the dataset are planar scanning images with multiple potential intentions.
 There are 2685 images in the dataset, which are divided into 126 groups of sub data.
 Each group of images from group 1 to group 113 are images taken for the **same object** at different angles or distances, and each group of images from group 114 to group 126 are images taken for **similar objects** at different angles or distances.
 Objects to be photographed include books, documents, paper, illustrations, cards, etc.

 Each json annotation file contains multiple keywords.
-Some important keywords are as follows:
+Some important keywords are listed in the table below.

 |   keyword  |                            meaning                           |              note             |
 |:----------:|:------------------------------------------------------------:|:-----------------------------:|